CycloneDX/guides/ML-BOM/en/0x22-Design-Model-Card-Parameters.md

 #### Model architecture

-TODO

-The model architecture field is intended to include a specific keywords to identify an implementation (class or library) or technical descriptors of the architectural "blueprint" needed to run a specific model.
+The model architecture field is intended to include specific keywords to identify an implementation (class or library) or technical descriptors of the architectural "blueprint" needed to run a specific model.

 These are typically found in one of several locations relative to the model: